 Another thing noted was the mentioning of Web2.0 and SOA in the session.
 Speakers from Microsoft brought up the attension by comparing the differences of these two conceptes.
 Sevice Oriented Architecture (SOA) is the approach for Enterprice Architecture.
 The aim is to deliver the service efficiently, accurately and precisely, it requries centralized control.
 Web2.0 is decentralized content and services need for further dicovery, refactoring and delivery.
 In my opinion, both Web2.0 and SOA are demand driven.

 I was always wondering what makes Microsoft different from the rest of software companies in the market.
 Why Windows could take the dominancy in desktop PC OS market?
 Why Netscape was over taken by IE?
 Why WorkPerfect had no match to Microsoft Office?
-And do not forget the XBox invation to game console field, a
+And do not forget the XBox invation to game console field, and Google is facing increasing pressure from Microsoft too.
+I believe all these things happened for a reason, as much as a software company can go along the technological way, marketing strategy still rules.
+Regardless how edging you technology can be, from a enterprice point fo view, each bite on the market share that counts.

 Here are the list of the items in the goodie bag: